 While this sounds like advice that’s contrary to what most people would tell you, you should go to all lengths to avoid the tourist spots and seek out the local ones – especially when it comes to everyday culture and food.
 Tourist spots are notorious for charging more than local places, and if you want to know what Rome is really like, then only the local spots will give you the proper experience that Rome is famous for.
-Start with identifying good local sources and reach out in order to kickstart your staying with a good connection, some useful and reliable info or even booking some fun activity that will put you in touch with the local culture!
+Start with identifying good local sources and reach out in order to kickstart your staying with a good connection, some useful and reliable info, or even booking some fun activity that will put you in touch with the local culture!

-It’s true in almost all countries that spots known for being frequented by tourists are more expensive, and sometimes even charge as much as double what any other places would charge for the same item or meal.
+It’s true in almost all countries that spot known for being frequented by tourists are more expensive, and sometimes even charge as much as double what any other places would charge for the same item or meal.

 Ordering “Al Banco” versus “Al tavolo”

 If you find yourself in an Italian restaurant, pay special attention to the menu – and get out your translating app so that you have a clear idea what you’re ordering.
 (Just because you think you might know what something means in English, doesn’t mean you’re right – and it’s always better to check!)

 Just one example of this that you’ll pretty much only see in Italy is the difference between “al banco” and “tavolo” – or ordering sitting or standing meals and drinks in a restaurant.
 Usually, things you order sitting down will be charged at a higher rate, and you’ll see this distinguished between on the menu – though if you don’t see it on the menu, ask your waiter for more details.